• 858-771-9500

 While Real GDP may be growing at a decent pace, several indicators point towards further contraction or possible recession.

 May marks the 14th consecutive month that the Conference Board’s Leading Economic Index (LEI) contracted, an early indication that a recession is all but certain.
-Senior Manager of Business Cycle Indicators at The Conference Board Justyna Zabinska-La Monica said
+Senior Manager of Business Cycle Indicators at The Conference Board Justyna Zabinska-La Monica said:

 “The US Leading Index has declined in each of the last fourteen months and continues to point to weaker economic activity ahead.
 Rising interest rates paired with persistent inflation will continue to further dampen economic activity.
 While we revised our Q2 GDP forecast from negative to slight growth, we project that the US economy will contract over the Q3 2023 to Q1 2024 period.
 The recession likely will be due to continued tightness in monetary policy and lower government spending.”